Moniev/barnes-hut-algorithm-libGDX/README.md

 - **Quadtree-based spatial partitioning**: Reduces computational complexity from O(N²) to O(N log N) for force calculations.
 - **Barnes-Hut approximation**: Efficiently handles gravitational interactions by clustering distant particles.
 - **Scalable for large systems**: Capable of simulating over 30,000 particles smoothly in 2D.
-- **Collisions of bodies being**: present in the same nodes of the tree.
+- **Collisions of bodies beings**: Resolved between bodies being present in the same nodes of the tree.

 ## Installation